Research

 My research lies at the intersection of physical oceanography, numerical modeling, and machine learning.
 Current and past research projects include:

-- Ocean mesoscale eddies
+- Ocean mesoscale eddies and their parameterizations

-- North Atlantic ocean circulation
+- Adjoint modeling in the North Atlantic

 - Uncertainty quantification & observing system design